ansible/awx/tools/docker-compose/README.md

 CREATE DATABASE
 ```

 The second one time command will be to start a Keycloak container to build our admin user; be sure to set pg_username and pg_password to work for you installation.
 Note: the command below set the username as admin with a password of admin, you can change this if you want.
 Also, if you are using your own container or have changed the pg_username please update the command accordingly.
+If you are on macOS _sources_default may be named sources_default instead.

 ```bash
 PG_PASSWORD=`cat tools/docker-compose/_sources/secrets/pg_password.yml  | cut -f 2 -d \'`
 docker run --rm -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin --net=_sources_default \